andreivisan/arc2cracked/5.Rust/RUST_RISC_V.md

     remaining fieldsare needed and how they are laid out, or encoded, in the remaining instruction bits.
     - **function field (func3/func7)** - specifies the exact function, if not fully specidied by the opcode.
+    - **rs1/rs2** - the indices (0-31) identifying the register(s) in the register file containing the
+    source operand values on which the instruction operates.
+    - **rd** - the index (0-31) of the register into which the instruction's result is written.
+    - **immediate** - a value contained within the instruction bits themselves.
+This value may provide an offset for indexing into memory or a value upon which to operate (in place of the register value indexed by rs2).